joakiol/RealEstateSummaryQuality/README.md

     -   **`WSLabelModel.predict(data)`**

         Fit model on data.
-If data is the same as the label model was trained on, it is much faster to use self.predict_training_set.
+If data is the same as the label model was trained on, it is much faster to use `WSLabelModel.predict_training_set()`.

         - **Argument `data`**  `(iterable[SummaryReport])`: Data to predict labels on.